Let’s start with a radical idea: security is not a product.

 What a process entails, is the context-based understanding and analysis of the system of operations, of specific needs, requirements, and capabilities of the system, and tailoring of security methods to the specific and ongoing, adaptive needs of the client.
 Security as a process can still use security products as basic tools for structuring and expediting its work, by not having to reinvent the entire toolkit.
 However, security as a process can never rely on products to provide security.
 The magic-box product idea gets the whole notion of security backwards, and results in serious failures in security when product replaces process.

 If security as product creates the magic-box mentality and its accompanying problems, security as process is the remedy.
-Incentivizing CS personnel means incentivizing the next generation of CS elites.
+Incentivizing InfoSec personnel means incentivizing the next generation of InfoSec elites.
 Appreciation, recognition, positions, and salaries are all things that drive the interest in the field and allow us to not only recruit the best and brightest, but to help create them.
-Thinking in terms of a process is about effective CS team-building, about skills recognition, and incentivizing greatness.
-The CS elites are those people that bring meaningful insight into the field, and restructure CS capabilities through serious innovation.
+Thinking in terms of a process is about effective InfoSec team-building, about skills recognition, and incentivizing greatness.
+The InfoSec elites are those people that bring meaningful insight into the field, and restructure security capabilities through serious innovation.
 The creation of elites in any field is difficult enough, without the backwards ideas of security as product/magic-box providing yet another obstacle.

 [i] Etymology of terms can be very useful – it helps us isolate the intent of the terms, and can often shed light on what is and is not supposed to be covered by the term usage.
 Etymonline.com is a handy resource for initial etymological analysis.

 [ii] OED – Oxford English Dictionary – is always a handy reference guide to terminology.